Maximum Recovery in Children with Post-Surgical Physical Therapy

 Team Members

-- Neurologist: Monitors muscle tone, movement control, and neurological development
+- Neurologist: A specialist physician who monitors muscle tone, movement control, and neurological development.

-- Pediatrician: Tracks general health, growth, and nutrition
+- Pediatrician: A specialist physician who provides general health, growth, and nutrition monitoring.

-- Orthotics/Prosthetics Team and Assistive Device Specialists: Plans necessary support devices and ensures their application and adaptation
+- Orthotics/Prosthetics Team and Assistive Device Specialists: A specialist who plans necessary support devices and ensures their application and adaptation.

 Family Participation